Exelon, Pepco agree to Maryland's merger conditions

-Exelon Corp (EXC.N) said on Monday it would agree to conditions placed last week by the state of Maryland on the power company's $6.8 billion bid for Pepco Holdings Inc POM.N, clearing one of the deal's last hurdles.
+May 18 Exelon Corp said on Monday it would agree to conditions placed last week by the state of Maryland on the power company's $6.8 billion bid for Pepco Holdings Inc, clearing one of the deal's last hurdles.

 Maryland's Public Service Commission said on Friday it would approve the deal, which would create the biggest U.S. power generator, if Exelon would agree to 46 conditions.